global lab

 How will research surveys be selected?

 Researchers should submit a summary of the project they would like to launch, including the desired location or country.
-If a hosting university is available, that university can approve the project and coordinate with the researcher to invite students to participate.
+If a network participant is available, that network participant can coordinate with the researcher to recruit respondents.
+For example, if the network participant is a professor at a hosting university, that professor can invite students at his/her university to complete the survey for extra credit.

-How can I ensure that students will be available to complete surveys at my institution?
+How can I ensure that students will be available to complete surveys at my institution, or respondents in my country?